Product-Review-Crew

 • +Provides clear 2K video resolution and works with Alexa and Google Home

-• -Recordings are limited to 60-second clips with potential gaps between events
+• Recordings are limited to 60-second clips with potential gaps between events

-• -AI detection is limited to distinguishing people versus general motion, and can be inaccurate
+• AI detection is limited to distinguishing people versus general motion, and can be inaccurate

-• -The system requires the included HomeBase hub to function, adding an extra device
+• The system requires the included HomeBase hub to function, adding an extra device

 The Eufy Security Video Doorbell S220 (Battery-Powered) is designed for users who prioritize data privacy and want to avoid cloud subscriptions entirely.
 Its defining feature is the included HomeBase hub, which stores up to six months of 2K video footage locally on its built-in hard drive.
 This approach keeps all recordings within the home, enhancing security and eliminating recurring costs.
 The doorbell itself is battery-powered, offering easy installation and placement flexibility, with a battery life that reliably lasts several months under normal use.
 Video quality is sharp and detailed, and the device maintains compatibility with major voice assistants like Amazon Alexa and Google Assistant for convenient voice control and smart display integration.
 The system is configured to record event-based clips, which helps conserve storage space and battery life.
+However, this model has some functional limitations.
+Recordings are capped at 60 seconds per event, and if motion continues, there can be a brief gap before a new clip begins, potentially missing a few seconds of action.
+Its onboard AI for smart alerts is less sophisticated than some competitors, primarily focusing on person detection and sometimes misidentifying objects.
+The requirement for the HomeBase hub means users need an available power outlet and network port for it indoors.
+For those comfortable with these trade-offs, the Eufy S220 delivers a powerful, subscription-free security solution with high-quality video and the peace of mind that comes with local data control.

 Lorex 4K Wired Video Doorbell